Are you covered by motor insurance while traveling abroad?

 Yes, your car insurance can cover you when traveling abroad.
-But you must check your contract or ask your insurer before departure, as there may be restrictions.
-It may be provided, for example, that only the compulsory civil liability guarantee will apply abroad or that insurance will not work at all in some countries.
+But before leaving, you should check your contract or ask your insurer to find out in which countries you are covered.
 The situation is different for a trip to Europe and a trip outside Europe.
+We present you with the information you need to know.

 Territorial validity of insurance

-To find out which countries are covered by your vehicle insurance, you should consult your green card or international car insurance card.
+For a list of non-EU countries that are covered by your vehicle insurance, you must ask your insurer to issue you an international car insurance card.

 This document lists the countries in which your car insurance covers you.